The Band of the Royal Marines And The Pipes, Drums, and Highland Dancers of the Scots Guards

 Management Territory: North America

-THE ROYAL MARINES
+HISTORY OF THE ROYAL MARINES

 The development of music in the Royal Marines is inextricably linked with the evolution of British military bands.
 Lively airs and the beat of the drum enabled columns of marching men to keep a regular step.